huaweicloud/terraform-provider-huaweicloud/docs/resources/cs_peering_connect.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the cs peering connection resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new cs peering connection resource.

 * `cluster_id` -
   (Required)
   The id of cloud stream cluster.
 Changing this parameter will create a new resource.